hvdwolf/Joying-RootAssistant/Radio-Mod/HowTo.md

-# Modifying the layout of Joying apps.
+# Modifying the layout of the Joying Radio app.

+Essentially this works for most apks.
+There are some differences where the layout is defined in xml files or on json files.

 ## Requirements:
 - java runtime version 7 or better.<br>